Jake Buchanan: High Point Rockers

 On February 28, 2020, Buchanan signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 He did not play a game for the team because of the cancellation of the ALPB season due to the COVID-19 pandemic and became a free agent after the year.

 Los Angeles Angels

-On March 4, 2021, Buchanan signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-However, on May 14, before the ALPB season began, Buchanan signed a minor league contract with the Los Angeles Angels.
-He elected free agency on November 7, 2021.
+On March 2, 2021, Buchanan signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+However, on May 13, before the ALPB season began, Buchanan signed a minor league contract with the Los Angeles Angels.
+He made 16 appearances (6 starts) for the Triple-A Salt Lake Bees, registering a 3–4 record and 7.12 ERA with 39 strikeouts in 43.0 innings pitched.
+He elected free agency following the season on November 7, 2021.

 Personal life

 Buchanan married former NC State swimmer Chelsa Messinger on January 25, 2014.
 The two met in college when they were both student athletes at NC State.